-Over the past two years, I have traveled frequently to the Middle East and worked as an international missionary and humanitarian under my grandmother, Dr. Michelle Corral.
+Over the past several years, I traveled to the Middle East and worked as an international missionary and humanitarian under my grandmother, Dr. Michelle Corral.

 My eyes were opened and my cultural understanding was deepened.

 I have gained a new understanding of people and a new sensitivity to social norms.

 Although America is a melting pot of people from all nations, it is no secret that most of the people living here are Westernized, and American society makes it easy to mindlessly stereotype people of different cultures.